Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

   - In Unity, set up the trigger image as a GameObject Quad (with a zeroed transform!), and use this to position the prefab as desired with respect to the trigger image.
 This is what we did with the cutout image of King Ludwig II standing in a doorway, in the "Kini" POI.
 (How to do this in Unity is beyond the scope of this tutorial!)
   - OR: in porPOIse, add a **dummy transform animation** that moves it with respect to the center of the image, by using the same values in both From and To fields.
 See the exercise below for more details.

+- **Scaling factor:** This should often be in the range of the value **Width of trigger image** below.
+Remember that 3D objects are only visible if you see them from outside.
+So if a 3D object is too big, and you are inside of it, it will be invisible!

 - **URL for trigger image:** This is a jpg or png that you upload to the new **TI** (Trigger Images) folder we added to your porPOIse account.
 See below for more details.

 - **Width of trigger image:** This doesn't have to be exact, but is a rough guide for the size of your trigger image.
 This would be around 0.1m = 10cm for a postcard, 1m for a poster, and perhaps 10m for a house facade.